- Search The Registry

 *Frances Albrier was born on this date in 1898.
 She was a welder, nurse, and union activist.

 This difficulty finding work led to Albrier's involvement with the UNIA, becoming a nurse for the Black Cross.
 Albrier became active in local politics in 1938 in Alameda County, California, where she was elected to serve as a Democratic Central Committeewoman.
 Motivated to increase the diversity in Berkeley's workforce, Albrier ran for Berkeley city council in 1939 but ultimately lost the race.
-Following her run for city council, she founded the East Bay Women's Welfare Club of mothers to increase the number of Black teachers working at Berkeley schools.
+Following her run for city council, she founded the East Bay Women's Welfare Club of Mothers to increase the number of Black teachers working at Berkeley schools.

 Albrier's involvement within the Berkeley community came from her observation that the Black taxpayers of Berkeley were not represented well enough in the city government, schools, or recreational centers.
-Albrier played an important role in eliminating discrimination against hiring Black teachers in the Berkeley, California public schools.
+Albrier played an important role in eliminating discrimination against hiring Black teachers in the Berkeley, California, public schools.

 In 1942, Albrier trained as a welder to contribute to the World War II war effort.
-Initially, the Boilermakers Union was unwilling to accept her as a member, even though she completed double the required training hours.
+The Boilermakers Union was initially unwilling to accept her as a member, even though she completed double the required training hours.
 However, after a lawsuit threat from Albrier and pressure from the community, the Union eventually accepted her as a member, and she became the first Black woman to be hired at Kaiser Shipyards in Richmond, California.
 Despite her admittance into the Boilermakers Union, Albrier was transferred to an auxiliary union in Oakland, California, due to the lack of a segregated Black auxiliary in Richmond.

 She received the NAACP "Fight for Freedom" Award in 1954.
 Frances Mary Albrier died on August 21, 1987.